 Example – She drove her car down the freeway like a bat out of hell.

 2 – To beat a hasty retreat is to move away from something as quickly as you can.

 Example – When the storm arrived, we beat a hasty retreat back to our house.

-3 – Something that happens in a blink of an eye happens very quickly, almost instantly.
+3 – Something that happens in the blink of an eye happens very quickly, almost instantly.

 Example – The thief took the man’s wallet and disappeared in the blink of an eye.